Kauai Best Areas to Stay

 Brilliant weather: You will find the best weather, as you can experience more sunny and dry days in this part of the island.

 Stunning beaches: The beaches along this island certainly radiate more vibrancy than other beaches on Kauai.
 With a nice variety of beaches to select from - one of our personal favorites is Shipwreck Beach.
-Range of Hawaiian lodgings: This area offers luxurious island retreats, beachfront hotels, condos, and vacation rentals.
+There are a diverse range of Hawaiian accommodation choices: This area offers luxurious island retreats, beachfront hotels, condos, and vacation rentals.

 Shopping and Dining Options: Discover an abundance of great shopping and dining options that vary to accommodate the whims of luxury seekers